What is a Virtual School?

 Criminal Injuries Compensation Co-ordinator

 Work with Social Workers to identify children that are eligible for compensation from the Criminal Injuries Compensation Authority (CICA).
-Gather evidence as appropriate in order to make and support the application.
+Gather evidence in order to make and support claims.

 Ensure the virtual school runs smoothly.
 Provide first point of contact for enquiries and maintain administration support for the service.